Nauman3S/IOTManagementSystem/README.md

 3. Add the device with the MAC Address collected in the previous step to the database using addDevice API endpoint mentioned above
 4. Interact with the device with using MAC Address, or interact with all the devices in the system by using `all` in devices parameter of the API.

+### Running Services

+There are two systemd services running in the background:

+1. `RPiClient-rs`
+2. `RPiClient-rs-user-script`

+The first one is the Client program managing all sort of updates and communication related stuff while the second one is the user-script sent by the user to the device.
+Both of these service recover themselves from any errors automatically and both of them start running on the system boot.

 ## Test <a name = "test"></a>